Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 ## How to use the labeling tool

 Run the file `labeling_tool_main.m`.
-When the program asks a folder, give a path to a folder, which contains the images you want to label.
+First the program asks a folder.
+Give a path to a folder, which contains the images you want to label.

 ### Output:
 The program creates a file `LABELS.csv` inside the folder containing the images.
-If some of the images in the folder have already been labeled (and labels are in a file ‘LABELS.csv’), the program will ask if you want to label all the images again, or continue from the first non-labeled image.
-If first the option if chosen (enter ‘L’), all previously labeled data is deleted.
-If the second option is chosen (press Enter), previously labeled data is saved and new data is added to the file ‘LABELS.csv’.
+If some of the images in the folder have already been labeled when running the program (and labels are in a file ‘LABELS.csv’), the program will ask if you want to label all the images again, or continue from the first non-labeled image.
+If first the option if chosen, all previously labeled data is deleted.
+If the second option is chosen, previously labeled data is saved in file 'LABELS.csv' and new data is added to this file.

 ### How to label:
 When an image is shown, you can mark a defect by clicking on any two opposite corners of the defect.
 A box is drawn  around the defect.